What are the different types of licenses?

-A seller claiming to be damaged by a breach of a contract for the purchase of grain by a licensed grain buyer or a licensed public grain warehouse operator may file a written claim with the commissioner.
+A producer claiming to be damaged by a breach of a contract for the purchase of grain by a grain buyer or a public grain warehouse operator may file a written claim with the commissioner.
 The claim must state the facts constituting the claim.
-The claim must be filed with the commissioner within 180 days of the breach of the contract.
-The Grain Bond Claim form can be found in the Forms & Resources section of this page.
+The Grain Claim form can be found in the Forms & Resources section of this page.

 What do I include in a claim?

 All claims must be in writing, must state the facts upon which the claim is based, must include any supporting evidence, and must be signed by the claimant.
 The supporting evidence may consist of, but is not limited to, a purchase agreement, a scale ticket, a grain purchase receipt, a check indicating insufficient funds, a warehouse receipt, or an assembly sheet.